lujji/stm8-bootloader/README.md

 # stm8-bootloader
-A serial bootloader for low-density STM8S microcontrollers written for SDCC.
+A serial bootloader for low-density STM8S microcontrollers developed with SDCC.

 ... work in progress ...